Semiotics: Tropes

 Semioticians study associative mechanisms through which a sign acquires alternative meanings by interacting with other signs.
 This change in meaning can occur in cases where the literal meaning of a sign is inadequate or absurd, leading to a shift toward a figurative meaning.
 For example, the term snake literally refers to a limbless reptile but has a different meaning in the sentence "The professor is a snake."

 The mechanisms through which this shift in meaning happens are called tropes.
-Discussions of tropes sometimes focus on four master tropes (Note: The precise definitions of most tropes is disputed, affecting the number of basic tropes proposed to explain more specific tropes.) as the basis of most others: metaphor, metonymy, synecdoche, and irony.
+Discussions of tropes sometimes focus on four master tropes (Note: The precise definition of most tropes is disputed, affecting the number of basic tropes proposed to explain more specific tropes.) as the basis of most others: metaphor, metonymy, synecdoche, and irony.
 A metaphor is an analogy in which attributes from one entity are carried over to another, such as associating the snake-like attributes of being sneaky and cold-blooded with a professor.
-A metonymy is a way of referring to one object by naming another closely related thing, like speaking of a king as the crown.
-Similarly, a synecdoche is a way of referring to one object by naming one of its parts, like speaking of one's car as my wheels.
+A metonymy is a way of referring to one object by naming another closely related thing, such as speaking of a king as the crown.
+Similarly, a synecdoche is a way of referring to one object by naming one of its parts, such as speaking of one's car as my wheels.
 The trope of irony works through dissimilarity, literally expressing the opposite of what is meant, such as remarking "Great job!" after a horrible failure.

 Semiotic tropes are primarily discussed in relation to linguistic sign systems, where they are also known as figures of speech.
-However, their underlying mechanisms also affect non-linguistic sign systems.
+However, their underlying mechanisms also affect nonlinguistic sign systems.
 For example, an advertisement for an airline may juxtapose the landing of a plane with the tranquil touchdown of a swan as a pictorial metaphor for grace and reliability.
 Comics often rely on pictorial metonymies to express emotions, like a raised fist to stand for anger.
 In photography, close-ups can function as synecdoches by presenting the whole through a part.
 In film, one type of audiovisual irony presents a horrific visual scene accompanied by incongruously cheerful music.